Skip to main content

 60% positive mentions, 40% neutral mentions, 0% negative mentions

-The game's graphics, while not photorealistic, effectively create a memorable and unsettling atmosphere that enhances its horror elements and jump scares.
-The distinctive style supports the storytelling and lore, making the visuals an integral part of the immersive experience.
+The game's graphics, while not photorealistic, effectively create a memorable and unsettling atmosphere that enhances the horror experience.
+The distinctive style and detailed doll designs contribute significantly to the game's scare factor and story immersion.
+Overall, the visuals successfully support the game's eerie tone and narrative depth.

 • “The graphics may not aim for photorealism, but they successfully establish a memorable atmosphere.”